 Regarding the proposal to supplement regulations on traditional houses and exhibition houses so that localities can implement them more conveniently

-Article 48 of the draft Law on Cultural Heritage (amended) stipulates the protection and promotion of the value of relics, antiques, and national treasures in traditional houses, souvenir houses, exhibition houses, or under common or private ownership.
+Article 48 of the draft Law on Cultural Heritage (amended) stipulates the protection and promotion of the value of relics, antiques, and national treasures in traditional houses, souvenir houses, exhibition houses, or those under common or private ownership.

 On the proposal to issue detailed regulations on "restoration of historical and cultural relics and scenic spots"

-Inheriting the provisions of the current Law on Cultural Heritage, the draft Law on Cultural Heritage (amended) being submitted by the Government to the National Assembly does not stipulate communal-level relics.
+Inheriting the provisions of the current Law on Cultural Heritage, the draft Law on Cultural Heritage (amended) being submitted by the Government to the National Assembly does not regulate communal-level relics.
 However, the draft Law has added provisions on the establishment, appraisal and decision on investment in projects to preserve, renovate and restore relics using socialized capital.

 Regarding the proposal to study and amend the phrase "neighborhood" to "village, residential group" at Point a, Clause 2, Article 49 of Decree No. 105/2012/ND-CP of the Government on organizing funerals for cadres, civil servants and public employees